Edited by: Keri Stooksbury

 These cozy, compact bags of loveliness will provide you with an awesome night’s sleep out in the open.
 Padded, ventilated, and designed to suit almost year-round conditions, the right sleeping bag will be able to keep you cool in the summer and warm in the winter, while ensuring that you remain snug as a bug all night long.

-With a plethora of bags offering such features as 2-way zips, cinch-able hoods, draft collars, and moisture-resistant and breathable fabrics, as well as a huge range of styles and sizes to choose from, your next sleeping bag could be the best thing you have ever slept in.
+With a plethora of bags offering features such as 2-way zips, cinch-able hoods, draft collars, and moisture-resistant and breathable fabrics, as well as a huge range of styles and sizes to choose from, your next sleeping bag could be the best thing you have ever slept in.

 These full body-size cushions are guaranteed to help you sleep better, no matter where you are.
 Designed not just to offer extra padding, a good sleeping pad will also help keep you warm and increase ventilation.

 Inflatable air pads are perfect for backpacking.
 Self-inflating sleep pads use their open-cell foam insulation to offer incredible comfort at the touch of a button.
 Closed-cell foam pads come without the worry of punctures or air leaks and give you a better night’s sleep.

 Although carrying a sleeping pad with you can increase the amount of gear you have to carry, you will be grateful for those few extra pounds when you are tucked up warm and cozy.

 Alternatively, you can look at an air mattress for your camping trip.

 9. Sleeping Bag Liner

 A liner for your sleeping bag adds additional comfort and warmth in much the same way your bedsheets do.
 Not only will a liner help to increase the quality of your slumber, but it also plays an important part in the yucky business of keeping your sleeping bag clean.